A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Preliminaries

-If a group $H$ acst on a set $X$ and $A$ is a subset of $X$, we shall denote by $Norm_H(A)$ the normalizer of $A$ in $H$.
-For all Levi subgroup $M$ and all maximal torus $T$ of $G$, we will denote by $W(G,M)$ and $W(G,T)$ the Weyl groups of $M(F)$ and $T(F)$ respectively, that is
+If a group $H$ acts on a set $X$ and $A$ is a subset of $X$, we shall denote by $\No_H(A)$ the normalizer of $A$ in $H$.
+For every Levi subgroup $M$ and every maximal torus $T$ of $G$, we will denote by $\gls{WGM}$ and $\gls{WGT}$ the Weyl groups of $M(F)$ and $T(F)$ respectively, that is